 5. Type in “list disk” and hit enter and it will show you the hard disks connected to your computer.

 In the above image, the computer has only 1 disk which is showing as “Disk 0“.
-You will get the same if there is only one hard disk in your computer.
+You will get the same if there is only one hard disk on your computer.

 (Do you see the * under “Dyn” which means the selected disk is dynamic.
-If the * is under “Gpt” then the disk is GPT and if the * is under “Mbr” then the selected disk is an MBR disk)
+If the * is under “Gpt” then the disk is GPT and if there is no * n the selected disk is an MBR disk)

 7. This will select the desired disk.
 At this point, you need to clean the disk completely.
 Cleaning the disk will delete everything from the hard disk.
 If you have existing data on the disk then create a backup first.